SALVATION SENT TO THE GENTILES APART FROM ISRAEL

 Let us consider the role of Israel during the millennium.
 We know that Israel will be, in the millennium what they were chosen to be, i.e. a royal priesthood (see Ex.
 19:6).
 And we are told in Is.
 52:7 ,”How beautiful upon the mountains are the feet of him that bringeth good tidings that publisheth peace; that bringeth good tidings of good, that publisheth salvation; that saith unto Zion, ‘Thy God reigneth'”. ” Note especially that those to whom the message is preached will say “Thy God….”.
 This tells us that it is Gentiles finally praising the God of Israel, Jesus Christ.
 How did they come to do that?
 They had been brought the message of salvation by God’s nation of priests, i.e. Israel.

 In other words, during the millennial reign of Christ Israel will go unto the unbelievers of the earth and preach the salvation of God.
-Those who accept that message of salvation will inherit eternal life and will live in the new Jerusalem.
+Those who accept that message of salvation will be given eternal life and will live in the new Jerusalem.

 If we consider the context and specifically the time period about which Christ said that salvation is of the Jews, we will see that because Israel will preach salvation to the entire world during the millennium, at that time, and at that time only, salvation will be of the Jews.